 As with other joint problems, I will often get emails that are simply an MRI report.
 The MRI tells me that the person has a disc herniation at L1 or L2 or L4 or L5.
 Then the report will describe varying degrees of degenerative disc disease.
 The email will end with “can you help?”
 That answer would be easier if there was some more information included in that email.

 At no point in the email did the person say how bad their pain was, what type of limitations they had, or how their back problem was affecting their ability to work or be active.
-Information as simple as knowing how someone’s back feels today is good information to have when trying to determine if our treatments can help.
+Information as simple as knowing how someone’s back feels today is good information to have when trying to determine if our treatments can help them instead of surgery.

 It is not the emailers fault for excluding this information.
 For some people, they have been trained that the MRI has captured the image of what is causing their pain and this image can be used as a roadmap or baseline to help doctors plot out a surgical path now or in the near future.